digital-asset/daml/docs/source/json-api/index.rst

 .. _create-request-with-meta:

-Create a new Contract with optional meta field
+Create a new Contract with an optional meta field
 **********************************************

 When creating a new contract, client may specify an optional ``meta`` field: